How To: Apple's Weather App Just Got 13 New Features and Changes in the Latest iPhone Software Update

 Apple's Weather app keeps getting better and more refined with each new software update.
 For example, 2023's big update gave us yesterday's weather, averages, and wind maps, while 2022's unleashes Lock Screen widgets, severe weather alerts, and an iPad version.
 Now, we have significant changes to feels-like details, an update to measurement units, more pollutant statistics, and more.

-You can find the new Weather app features and changes on iOS 18 and iPadOS 18, currently in beta but slated to be officially released in September.
-Many of the updates also appear on the Weather app for macOS Sequoia 15.
+You can find the new Weather app features and changes on iOS 18 and iPadOS 18, which were released on Sept.
+16. Many of the updates also appear on the Weather app for macOS Sequoia 15.
 While some weather-related upgrades for iPhone and iPad are big ticket items, others are small enough to be missed by even the best trained eyes.
 Keep reading to see them all!

 1. 'Feels Like' Temp Only Shows When It Matters